Bolo knife: Common uses

 The bolo is common in the countryside due to its use as a farming implement.
 As such, it was used extensively during Spanish colonial rule as a manual alternative to ploughing with a carabao.
 Normally used for cutting coconuts, it was also a common tool for harvesting narrow row crops found on terraces such as rice, mungbean, soybean, and peanut.

 Use in warfare

-During the American colonial period of the Philippines, Filipino fighters armed with bolos were known as "bolomen".
-They were used as auxiliary troops by the Americans during the Philippine-American War.
+During the American period in the Philippines, Filipino fighters armed with bolos were known as "bolomen".
+They were used as auxiliary troops by the Americans during the various battles with Moros, and others.
 They were often placed in front of riflemen, as beliefs in anting-anting.
 The bolo men were effective in close combat with riflemen using bayonets but were easily defeated if riflemen opened fire on them.

 The bolo was adopted by the US Military as the bolo knife.
 Produced from 1897 to 1918, they remained in service both as a tool for clearing brush and for combat until World War II.

 The bolo is also used in Filipino martial arts or Arnis as part of training.